Who is eligible to stay at Halo House?

 You and your caregiver may reside at Halo House for any amount of time between 2 weeks (minimum) and 3 months (maximum).
-A five day move-out notice is required.
+A three day move-out notice is required.

 Which Houston hospitals are served by Halo House?

 Halo House is open to people being treated at any cancer facility in the Texas Medical Center including but not limited to the MD Anderson Cancer Center, Childrens Hospital, and Methodist Hospital.